ansible/ansible/docsite/rst/playbooks_roles.rst

    - include: "{{inventory_hostname}}.yml"

+Starting in 2.1, Ansible attempts to detect when a 'task' include should be dynamic (read below for details on how detection works).

 .. note::
    When an include statement loads different tasks for different hosts, the ``linear`` strategy keeps the hosts in lock-step by alternating